kathercena/CustomerStatementReport/README.md

 Please read the below instruction to run the program.

+Tools used :
+Maven 3.0.5
+Eclipse 4.2
+JDK 7

 Step 1:

-Kindly take the CustomerStatementReport project from given Github link and placed in your system disk
+Kindly take the CustomerStatementReport project from given Github link and placed in your local system

 Step 2:

-Import the above project to Eclipse IDE along with Maven
+Kindly take the Cus_repository from Github link and Configure to Maven repository in Eclipse

+->Eclipse ->Window -> Preference -> Maven -> User settings

+import the Cus_repository\setting.xml in User settings field

 Step 3:

+Build the the CustomerStatementReport project by using maven

-Right click on CustomerStatementValidation.java and run on --> java application
+->Right click on CustomerStatementReport and Run As --> Maven build

 Step 4:

-Once code run and console will print the instruction.
+Once successfully build the project, output jar will be generated at project target location.

+Output jar -> CustomerStatementReport-0.0.1-SNAPSHOT.jar

+Step 5:

+go to the path: <<you placed projects in disk path>>\CustomerStatementReport-master\CustomerStatementReport\

+Run the project jar file

+-> java -cp target\CustomerStatementReport-0.0.1-SNAPSHOT.jar com.customer.validation.CustomerStatementValidation

+Step 6:

 follow that instruction and perform csv and xml file validation.

-Step 5:
+Step 7:

-Post successful validation failure records are generated for invalid records.
+Post successful validation, invalid records will generated in failure reports.

-Failure records are generated at the below path
+Failure reports are generated at the below path

-Path: <<you placed projects in disk path>> \CustomerStatementReport\target\classes\com\customer\report\
+Path: <<you placed projects in disk path>> \CustomerStatementReport-master\CustomerStatementReport\target\classes\com\customer\files\